VXCompany/vrolijkevrijdag012023/beeld/home/serve/readme.md

-# Start serving the 'trooper-model' model as a web-api and test it
+# Start serving the 'trooper-model' model using a python web-api framework and test it

 Following these 3 steps will give you: